Worried About Getting The COVID Vaccine While Pregnant? Read This

 Advertisement

 “The mRNA vaccines have the mRNA inside a special coating,” Abisola Olulade, MD, a San Diego-based physician, tells Refinery29.
 “This coating protects the mRNA from enzymes in the body that may break it down.
 The mRNA is what the body uses to make the antibodies that protect you from COVID.
-Since only part of the viral protein (spike protein) is made it doesn’t do harm to the person vaccinated and after the protein is made the cell breaks down the mRNA strand and gets rid of it using enzymes in the cell.
-It never enters the part of the cell that contains genetic material/DNA (nucleus) and so it cannot alter someone’s genetics.
+Since only part of the viral protein (spike protein) is made, it doesn’t do harm to the person vaccinated and after the protein is made the cell breaks down the mRNA strand and gets rid of it using enzymes in the cell.
+It never enters the part of the cell that contains genetic material or DNA (the nucleus), and so it cannot alter someone’s genetics.
 This statement is completely false.
 The vaccines do not interact with or alter our DNA in any way.
 The vaccines also don’t cause COVID.”

 The Johnson & Johnson vaccine is a viral vector vaccine, which means it works a bit differently, adds Dr. Olulade.
 But viral vector vaccines have also been given to pregnant people with no negative outcomes.

 “The antibodies generated by the Johnson & Johnson vaccine are made from DNA instead of mRNA,” explains Dr. Olulade.
-“In this case the DNA is enclosed in an adenovirus vector.
+“In this case, the DNA is enclosed in an adenovirus vector.
 The adenovirus serves as a carrier for the DNA.
 The adenovirus is modified and cannot cause infection.
-In the case of this vaccine the adenovirus does push the DNA into the nucleus of our cells, which is what the cell uses to make mRNA, which is then used to make antibodies that protect against COVID.
+In the case of this vaccine, the adenovirus does push the DNA into the nucleus of our cells, which is what the cell uses to make mRNA, which is then used to make antibodies that protect against COVID.
 People may think that this means that it can alter our own DNA, but this is simply not true.
 The simplest way to explain this is to remind ourselves that we are infected with adenoviruses all the time.
 They cause the common cold.
 No one would think that getting a cold will change your DNA.
 It does not and the vaccine does not.”

 Advertisement